cs1302uga/cs1302-ce28/README.md

-# cs1302-ce28 More Paired Algorithm Analysis
+# cs1302-ce28 More Paired Sorting Algorithm Analysis

 In this class exercise, students will continue with their implementation and timing analysis of different algorithms for sorting an array.